OsamahAnsari/ProjectTalos/_posts/2020-12-02-final-touches-and-design-expo-prep.md

 title: Week 12 - Final Touches and Design Expo Prep
 ---

-This week I put the finishing touches on my ML Agents game, **The Flower's Nightmare:** Attack of the Hummingbots, and prepared for the [Fall 2020 CoE Design Expo](https://mdp.engin.umich.edu/mdp_events/design-expo/) at the University of Michigan.
+This week I put the finishing touches on my ML Agents game, **The Flower's Nightmare:** Attack of the ML Hummingbots, and prepared for the [Fall 2020 CoE Design Expo](https://mdp.engin.umich.edu/mdp_events/design-expo/) at the University of Michigan.

-## The Flower's Nightmare: Attack of the Hummingbots (10 hours)
+## The Flower's Nightmare: Attack of the ML Hummingbots (10 hours)

 Here is a quick run-down of the changes I made this week:
 - Implemented fully functioning main menu